-The information detailed in the documents relates specifically to memorandums of understanding between the Commonwealth of Australia and Governments of Nauru and Papua New Guinea (PNG).
-Both of these countries are sovereign nations and I consider that releasing the information marked s33(a)(iii)' would adversely impact on the ability of the Department to maintain good working relations with both the Government of Nauru and the PNG Government.

-This assessment is made considering the nature of the information contained within the document and the current nature and extent of the Australian Government's relationship with these foreign governments.
+I consider releasing the information marked 's33(a)(iii)' would adversely impact on the ability of the Department to maintain good working relations with the Government of Nauru.
+This assessment is made considering the nature of the information contained within the document and the current nature and extent of the Australia Government's relationship with the Government of Nauru.